-There have always been a lot of questions when the idea of a tension fabric exhibits is brought up during a discovery meeting with a potential or current client.
-The question of whether the idea is a viable way to exhibit at any particular show especially when the exhibit is on the larger side?
+There have always been a lot of questions when the idea of using tension fabric exhibits during a discovery meeting with a potential or current client.
+Is this a viable way to exhibit at any particular show especially when the exhibit is on the larger side?
 Will it look good?
-Some of the inevitable first comments, and strong opinions I typically hear focus on the perceived lack of accessories or wrinkle issues.
+Some of the inevitable first comments and strong opinions I typically hear focus on the perceived lack of accessories or wrinkle issues.
 The latter always seems to be at the front of most exhibitors’ minds.
-The “wrinkled” fabric comes up in any conversation in just a few moments.
+The “wrinkling” of fabric inevitably comes up in every conversation.

-So let us dig in and take a look at these tension fabric exhibit platforms and get to know the strengths and weaknesses of these very flexible booth structures.
+Let’s dig in and take a look at these tension fabric exhibits and get to know the strengths and weaknesses of these very flexible booth structures.
 Hopefully, this will open your mind and let you start imagining the possibilities these dynamic tension structures could have on your next event or upcoming trade show.

 Why fabric structures are popular

-You can imagine the popularity of tension fabric exhibits options has grown over the last 10 years by leaps and bounds and along with the interest in these fabric structures, the diversity and quality of the fabrics have grown as well.
-Where once we had the option of just simple cotton fabric, we now have some very flexible spandex blends that help eliminate the dreaded wrinkles but also can hold a design without looking washed out.
+As you might imagine, the popularity of tension fabric exhibits has grown over the last 10 years by leaps and bounds.
+Along with the interest in these fabric structures, the diversity and quality of the fabrics have grown as well.
+Where once we had the option of just simple cotton fabric, we now have some very flexible spandex blends that help eliminate the dreaded wrinkles while also holdin a design without looking washed out.

 Some strengths of the modern-day tension fabric exhibit are that they have a nearly unlimited amount of materials to utilize; from block-out materials to elegant and translucent scrim.
 Most of these materials have levels of stretch to accommodate the structure they are used on.
-Very flexible materials will have less chance of wrinkles however on the flip side very heavyweight and block-out style of material sometimes need some time to relax when unpacked.
-Any visual creases after unpacking typically disappear once the fabric is under the stretching tension of the frame.
+Very flexible materials will have less wrinkles though on the flip side are very heavyweight and block-out styles of materials which sometimes need some time to relax when unpacked.
+Any visual creases present after unpacking typically disappear once the fabric is under the stretching tension of the frame.
 For any stubborn wrinkles, a wand steamer is usually on hand to quickly smooth out the heavier materials.

 How fabric structures can save you money